python4astronomers/python4astronomers/source/installation/packages.rst

 ###################

 This option may require root or admin privilege because the package will be installed in the system area instead of your own local directories.
+*For most astronomers running on a single-user machine this is a good option.*

-Installing this way has the benefit of making the package available for all users of the Python installation, but has the downside of possibly breaking things in a way that is difficult to repair (see next topic).
+Installing this way has the benefit of making the package available for all users of the Python installation, but has the downside that it is a bit more difficult to back out changes if required.

 How do I find a package once installed?
 #######################################